 Civil rights investigations at IU would halt

 IU is currently under several investigations by the Office of Civil Rights.
-Five investigations are related to the University’s handling of sexual assault cases.
-These investigations would not continue during a shutdown, according to the Department of Education plan.
+These investigations will not continue during a shutdown, according to the Department of Education plan.

 University research would continue, but no new funding would be reviewed

-Research funded through federal grants and funding would continue, but there would be a pause on approval for new funding, according to the Department of Education plan.
+Research funded through federal grants and funding would continue, but there will be a pause on approval for new funding, according to the Department of Education plan.

 ROTC stipends may be delayed

-Military would continue working but would not be paid until the shutdown ends, according to Mulvaney.
+Military would continue working but may not be paid until the shutdown ends.
+Unless Congress passes separate legislation to continue their pay.
 In the 2013 shutdown, ROTC members across the country said their stipends were delayed.
 IU has an active Army and Air Force ROTC program.

 Financial aid wouldn't be affected

-The Federal Student Aid office said on its website this would have no effect on the Free Application for Federal Student Aid process, delivery of federal student aid or federal student loan repayment.
+The Federal Student Aid office said on its website this will have no effect on the Free Application for Federal Student Aid process, delivery of federal student aid or federal student loan repayment.

 Other effects likely to be felt